robindittmar/coding_challenge/README.md

-# Greenbone Coding Challenge
+# Coding Challenge

-This repository contains my result of the coding challenge, which is part of the Greenbone application process.
+This repository contains my result of a coding challenge, which is part of an application process.

 ## Answering the questions